 Wonder Woman 1984 cast: how is Steve Trevor alive in this movie?

-That said, in an interview with Vulture, Roven claimed that Jenkins doesn't see 1984 as a sequel at all.
+In an interview with Vulture, Roven claimed that Jenkins doesn't see 1984 as a sequel at all.
 He said Jenkins "was just determined that this movie should be the next iteration of Wonder Woman but not a sequel".
 Since the films are not intended as "one continuous story" this may mean that the narratives of both films don't necessarily connect, but we're still hoping for answers on this front.
+For now, there's a new image featuring the pair, via Total Film.
 We honestly don't know right now, even if you were to lash us to the Lasso of Truth.

 Speaking of characters back from the dead, Robin Wright confirmed to Net-A-Porter that she would return as Antiope along with Connie Nielsen's Hippolyta, but in a flashback sequence.